 - 3B1.
 Center Line.
-If a course is not closed to traffic, all competitors must keep to the right of the center line or enforcement line, but may pass on either side of another rider [warning for accidental crossing of the center line with no advance in position; relegation or disqualification for advancing position; 10 day suspension for a flagrantly dangerous attack]. - 3B2.
+If a course is not closed to traffic, all competitors must keep to the right of the center line or enforcement line. - 3B2.
 Rules of the Road.
-Riders shall, of their own responsibility, conform to all traffic regulations in force in the area where the race is held [relegation or disqualification and possible 10 day suspension].
+Riders shall, of their own responsibility, conform to all traffic regulations in force in the area where the race is held. - 3B3.

-- 3B3.
 Road Closure.
-It is forbidden to cross a closed railroad crossing or any other road closure [disqualification].
-The following rules apply to railroad crossing and other closures: - (a) If one or more riders who have broken away from the field are held up at a railroad crossing but the gates open before the field catches up, then no action shall be taken and the closed crossing shall be considered a mere race incident. - (b) If one or more riders with more than 30 seconds' lead on the field are held up at a railroad crossing and the rest of the field catches up while the gates are still closed, then in this case the race shall be neutralized and restarted with the same gaps, once the official vehicles preceding the race have passed.
-If the lead is less than 30 seconds, the closed crossing shall be considered a mere race incident. - (c) If one or more leading riders make it over the crossing before the gates shut and the remainder of the riders are held up, no action shall be taken and the closed crossing shall be considered a race incident. - (d) Any other situation (prolonged closure etc.) shall be resolved by the officials. - 3B4.
+It is forbidden to cross a closed railroad crossing or any other road closure.
+The following rules apply to railroad crossings and other closures: - (a) If one or more riders who have broken away from the field are held up at a railroad crossing and the gates open before the field catches up, then no action shall be taken and the closed crossing shall be considered a mere race incident.

+- (b) If one or more riders with more than 30 seconds lead on the field are held up at a railroad crossing and the rest of the field catches up while the gates are still closed, then in this case the race shall be neutralized and restarted with the same gaps, once the official vehicles preceding the race have passed.
+If the lead is less than 30 seconds, the closed crossing shall be considered a mere race incident. - (c) If one or more leading riders make it over the crossing before the gates shut and the remainder of the riders are held up, no action shall be taken and the closed crossing shall be considered a race incident. - (d) Any other situation (e.g., prolonged closure, etc.) shall be resolved by the officials. - 3B4.
 The responsibility of keeping on the prescribed course rests with the rider.
-A rider may not leave the prescribed course unless ordered to do so by public authorities or a race official [disqualification]. - 3B5.
-Taking pace or assistance from any outside means is forbidden, including holding on to a motor vehicle or taking pace from riders in a different race that is concurrently on the same course [relegation or disqualification]. - 3B6.
-Competitors who suffer a mishap may be assisted in remounting and may be pushed up to 10 meters [relegation or disqualify for excessive pushing]. - 3B7.
-Riders are permitted to start with feeding bottles or such refreshments as they wish to carry, but glass containers are strictly prohibited [disqualification].
+A rider may not leave the prescribed course unless ordered to do so by public authorities or a race official. - 3B5.
+Taking pace or assistance from any outside means is forbidden, including holding on to a motor vehicle or taking pace from riders in a different race that is concurrently on the same course. - 3B6.
+Competitors who suffer a mishap may be assisted in remounting and may be pushed up to 10 meters. - 3B7.
+Riders are permitted to start with feeding bottles or such refreshments as they wish to carry, but glass containers are strictly prohibited. - 3B8.
+Support.
+When not otherwise prohibited, competitors may exchange food and drink among themselves.
+Tires, tools, pumps, wheels, and bicycles may be exchanged only among members of the same team and a rider may not sacrifice himself for another rider unless on the same team.
+Such items may also be handed from a person on foot, but not directly from a moving vehicle, except in those circumstances designated by the Chief Referee.